-Mushrooms grow all over the world and have been eaten for centuries.
+People have eaten mushrooms for centuries, and they grow all over the world.
 But they are much more than just food.
 Various mushrooms can provide significant health benefits and help us maintain our well-being.*

-Here, we review four mushroom health benefits and discuss how you can make the most of these powerful fungi.
-But first, let’s do a quick overview of mushrooms in general.
+Let’s review mushrooms in general, then learn about four mushroom health benefits and discuss how to make the most of these powerful fungi.

 What Are Mushrooms?

-The first thing to clarify is that mushrooms are not plants; they’re fungi.
-Unlike plants, fungi “do not contain the green pigment chlorophyll and therefore are incapable of photosynthesis.”1 Instead, mushrooms need a food source, such as dead plants.
+As mentioned above, mushrooms are not plants; they’re fungi.
+Unlike plants, fungi “do not contain the green pigment chlorophyll and therefore are incapable of photosynthesis.REF#1285 Instead, mushrooms need a food source, such as dead plants.

-Additionally, mushrooms reproduce via spores.
-When a spore germinates, mycelium is produced.
+Additionally, spores are responsible for the reproduction of mushrooms by germinating and producing mycelium.
 In simple terms, mycelia are to mushrooms what roots are to plants.

-Finally, fruiting bodies grow, which are the above-ground part of the mushroom you’re most familiar with and the part we eat.
-And we certainly have eaten—and revered—mushrooms for quite some time.
+Finally, fruiting bodies grow, the above-ground part of the mushroom you’re most familiar with and the part we eat.
+We have eaten—and revered—mushrooms for quite some time.

-Today, we are still enjoying mushrooms for both the delicious delicacy that they are as well as reaping the benefits that they provide for our health.* Let’s look at what these fungi can do for you.
+Today, we still enjoy mushrooms for both the delicious delicacy that they are as well as reaping the nutritional benefits that they provide for our health.* Let’s look at what these fungi can do for you.

 Four Traditional Mushroom Health Benefits